Snow Dog

 Snow Dog is a 1950 American Northern film directed by Frank McDonald and starring Kirby Grant, Elena Verdugo and Rick Vallin.
 It was the third of a series of ten films featuring Grant as a Canadian Mountie.

 Plot

+Men have been found in the White Woods after being killed by the Phantom Wolf, which looks like Corporal Rod McDonald’s dog Chinook.
+When Corporal McDonald and Chinook come to investigate the locals fear the dog and want to kill him.
+McDonald discovers that the Phantom Wolf had been trained to kill by men trying to obtain mineral rights in the area.